Q. What are high risk substances?

 Q. Does Biobot make customer high risk substance wastewater data public?

-No, Biobot does not publish individual customers’ high risk substance wastewater data on our public data visualization at biobot.io/data.
+No, Biobot does not publish location-level customers high risk substance wastewater data.
 The decision to make any customer-level data public is up to the customer.
-The only HRS data that Biobot makes public is through studies such as this one, where all data is aggregated and anonymized to the regional level.
-Any subregional data is published with the consent of the partner.
+The only HRS data that Biobot makes public are through studies such as this one, where all data are aggregated and anonymized to the regional level.
+Any sub-regional data is published with the consent of the partner.
+Please see our wastewater code of conduct for more information.

 Q. What is the importance of establishing a baseline?